paul-blackwell/movie-search-docs-/docs/unit-3.md

 Your task is to add a new reducer called `removeFromFavorites`, that will be used to remove a movie from the favorites store.
 You will need to do the following to achieve this:

+- Add a new action called "REMOVE_FROM_FAVORITES" to `favoritesActions.js`.
-- Add a new reducer called `removeFromFavorites` that removes a movie from the favorites store to `favoritesSlice.js`
+- Add a new reducer called `removeFromFavorites` that removes a movie from the favorites store to `favoritesReducer.js`
-- Update the `handleClick` in the `<Card />` component to check the if the movie is in the favorites store, if its is remove the the movie from the store using your new `removeFromFavorites` reducer else add the movie to the favorites store using the existing `addToFavorites` reducer.
+- Update the `handleClick` in the `<Card />` component to check the if the movie is in the favorites store, if it is remove the the movie from the store using your new `removeFromFavorites` reducer.
+But if the movie is not already in the store add the movie to the favorites store using the existing `addToFavorites` reducer.

 If you get stuck or get overwhelmed remember you can always get the answer for this task on the [unit-3-answers](/docs/unit-3) page.